lemire/streamvbyte/README.md

 ```

-See example.c for an example.
+See `examples/example.c` for an example.

 Short code sample:
 ```C